vipulnaik/working-drafts/ark/enumeration-proof.md

 with the self-certifying iteration of Part F guaranteeing that the correct K is reached and recognised.
 Every quantity here is elementary; no conjecture has been used, and the enumeration halts with a certificate regardless of how δ turns out.

+*Preprocessing.* The primes and prime powers up to n, and the factorisations needed for the q-part and Lemma C computations, all come from a single smallest-prime-factor sieve: **O(n log log n)** time and O(n) space.
+Afterwards primality and prime-power tests cost O(log n), q-parts O(log n), and the divisors of c−1 cost O(√n).
+This is dominated by the search itself — at least π(n)² ≈ (n/log n)² from the choice of chain primes alone — so it never enters the asymptotics.
+It is stated only because the cost model would otherwise be silent about where the arithmetic comes from.

+*Measured cost* on one core: 0.63 s per value at n ≈ 300, 4.79 s at n ≈ 600, 15.63 s at n ≈ 900, fitting **≈ n^2.9**.
+Projecting from n = 1540: roughly 11 h to reach 2000, 75 h to 3000, 595 h to 5000.
+Values of n are independent, so the work parallelises perfectly across disjoint ranges.

 **The one term that is not bounded by anything elementary is δ itself**, and that is the whole of the dependence.
 Unconditionally, BBKN gives μ(n) = Ω(n log n), i.e. δ = Ω(log n / n), so the exponent 1/√δ is only bounded by **O(√(n / log n))** and the search is n^{O(√n)} — subexponential, but not polynomial.
 Empirically δ never drops below 0.0147 anywhere under 10⁴, giving k ≤ 8, but that is an observation about a finite range and not a theorem.

 **Forward pointer.** This is where the number-theoretic conjectures re-enter, and in a role distinct from the one they play in §§4–5 of the notes.
 There they bound μ(n) from below; here the *same* bound bounds the **running time of the search**, because δ appears in the exponent.
 Under the ladder — δ ≥ 1/4 for even n, δ ≥ 0.049 for odd n with 3 ∤ n, δ ≥ 0.028 for 3 | n — the orbit count falls to k ≤ 2, 5, 6 respectively and the search becomes **polynomial of fixed degree** in n.
 So a Hardy–Littlewood-type hypothesis buys two things at once: the value of μ(n), and a guarantee that the certified enumeration terminates in polynomial rather than n^{O(√n)} time.
 That is worth stating explicitly in the number-theory sections, since it is a consequence of those conjectures that has nothing to do with what they were introduced for.